Apply for Nursing School Financial Aid

 To find out if you qualify for federal student aid, check out this article.

 Applying for federal student aid is fairly easy, especially when using Frank’s online FAFSA® tool.
-The application usually takes about 30-45 minutes to complete but with Frank’s online FAFSA® tool it will only take you 7 minutes.
+The government application generally takes hours complete but with Frank’s online FAFSA® tool it takes only minutes.

 State Aid For Nurses